Updated July 22nd, 2018

-The Yocto Project does have an official layer for RPi3, but it’s intended for RPI3 ARMv7 builds.
-I needed to create a new layer for the Yocto Project that will build a Linux Kernel and rootfs for ARMv8.
+The Yocto Project does have official layers for RPi3, both for RPI3 ARMv7 and ARMv8 builds. builds.
+I needed to create a new layer correctly for the Yocto Project that will build a Linux Kernel and rootfs for ARMv8.

 Creating Yocto ARMv8 aarch64